-An image isn’t just a snapshot of one moment.
-It is so much more.
+An iconic image is much more than a snapshot of one moment.

 These iconic photos show a fraction of a second in our world’s history.
 They portray relationships, situations, and the passing of time.

-Read on for the stories behind the most iconic images ever taken.
+Read on for the stories behind the most iconic and breathtaking pictures ever taken.

 As was the journey of the Hubble before it captured it.
 The space shuttle Atlantis brought the telescope into space, over-budget and many years late.
 It finally got there in 1990.

 In orbit, a manufacturing flaw allowed its 8-foot mirror to distort.
 This made any image capture impossible.
-Only three years later was this fixed.
+It was fixed only three years later.

 The image itself is a composite.
 The Hubble telescope used four cameras to capture this beautiful scene.
 The missing parts in the top right are due to one of the lens magnifications.